CxRW-Tools/CxOne_Get_Portfolio_Summary/README.md

 ### Arguments

-- `--base_url`: The base URL for the Checkmarx One API.
+- `--base_url`: The base URL of the Checkmarx One region.
 - `--tenant_name`: Your Checkmarx One tenant name.
 - `--api_key`: API key for authentication.
-- `--email`: Email address to send the report to.
 - `--output`: The filename where the report will be saved.
 - `--debug`: (Optional) Enable detailed debug output.